emagiz/emdocs/referenceguide/standard-inbound-channel-adapter.md

 The poller specifies when and how the reading task is executed.

 If the global poller is used it should be added as separate support object.

+#### Id
+Name that uniquely identifies this flow component.

+<i>Required</i>

+#### Max messages per poll
+Specifies the <i>maximum number of messages</i> to receive within a given poll operation.

+The poller will continue trying to receive without waiting until either no message is available or this maximum is reached.

+For example, if a poller has a 10 second interval trigger and a <i>maxMessagesPerPoll</i> setting of 25, and it is polling a channel that has 100 messages in its queue, all 100 messages can be retrieved within 40 seconds.
+It grabs 25, waits 10 seconds, grabs the next 25, and so on.

+Default is 1.

+#### Receive timeout
+Specifies the <i>amount of time</i> the poller should wait if no messages are available when receiving.

+#### Send timeout
+Specifies the timeout for sending out messages.

+#### Task executor
+Task executor to execute the scheduled tasks.

+Default when empty: TaskScheduler with name 'taskScheduler', created if not exists.

+#### Error channel
+The channel that error messages will be sent to if a failure occurs in this poller's invocation.
+To completely suppress exceptions, provide a reference to the <i>nullChannel</i> here.

 #### Trigger type
 A <i>trigger</i> specifies the schedule of the <i>poller</i>.